BITsslab/bitsslab.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am looking for prospective Ph.D. and master students for the year 2026.
+I am looking for prospective PhD and Master students for the year 2027.